jeremykenedy/laravel-uuid/readme.md

 * Meaning `Uuid::nsDNS` is now `Uuid::NS_DNS` etc. Should be an easy fix.

 ### Credits
 * Full development credit must go to [webpatser](https://github.com/webpatser).
-This package was forked and modified to be compliant with [MIT](https://opensource.org/licenses/MIT) licencing standards for production use.
+This package was forked and modified to be compliant with [MIT](https://opensource.org/licenses/MIT) licensing standards for production use.

 ## License
 Laravel UUID is licensed under the MIT license for both personal and commercial products.
 Enjoy!